-The Asymmetry® Ratio is a ratio between profit and loss, upside vs. downside, or drawdown vs. total return.
+The ASYMMETRY® Ratio is a ratio between profit and loss, upside vs. downside, or drawdown vs. total return.

 The second investment program had only a 9.65% total return and decline -50.95% along the way.
 Clearly, these are two very different imbalances.
 We pursue a positive asymmetric return profile, so the first investment program is the only one that meets that definition.
 From that point, it’s a matter of whether or not the risk and reward are within your investment objectives.

-The Asymmetry® ratio clearly separates the upside vs. the downside in a visual way that allows us to distinguish the difference in the asymmetric return profiles.
+The ASYMMETRY® Ratio clearly separates the upside vs. the downside in a visual way that allows us to distinguish the difference in the asymmetric return profiles.
 We use this graph solely for educational purposes, so we don’t label the ratios.

 MAR Ratio = CAGR / Max Total Equity Drawdown

-You may noticed the only difference is the MAR Ratio uses the CAGR.
+You may notice the only difference is the MAR Ratio uses the CAGR.
 For our purposes, we prefer to avoid the use of “averages” and instead focus on the total return over a period.

 Other pain-to-gain ratios are the Monthly Sortino Ratio or the Calmar Ratio.
 An issue with the Sortino is the use of standard deviation.
-As I have discussed before, the use of standard deviation for measuring risk is a serious problem for those who use it, so I don’t give it another thought.
-The Calmar Ratio appears similar to the MAR Ratio except the Calmar Ratio uses a different data point in the denominator.
+As I have discussed before, the use of standard deviation for measuring risk is a severe problem for those who use it, so I don’t give it another thought.
+The Calmar Ratio appears similar to the MAR Ratio, except the Calmar Ratio uses a different data point in the denominator.
 The MAR Ratio uses the maximum drawdown over the simulation period using marked-to-market daily data points.
 The Calmar Ratio is a worst historical drawdown, too, but it only uses the month-end total equity data point.
 Therefore, it seems the Calmar Ratio would understate the full magnitude of the drawdown.
 For example, the investment program may have been down -20% during the month, but only close down -5%, which would understate the full decline by -15%.
 That -15% may have been just enough to cause panic selling.

 You can probably see why I prefer a simple ratio of the total historical return vs. the maximum decline along the way using daily data points.
-Those mettrics seem to properly illustrate the risk and reward experience.
+These metrics seem to more accurately illustrate the risk and reward experience.
 Of course, looking at performance is always in the past, never the future.
 I am not suggesting that these ratios alone have any predictive ability.
 And clearly, past performance doesn’t guarantee future results.
 In comparing trading systems, we use it to sort out those with an asymmetric risk and reward profile that fits our objectives.
 It can be used the same for investors comparing investment programs like funds, hedge funds, and managed accounts.
-I suggest that a minimum of 5 years of history be used, however, the number of data points necessary is really more a function of the nature of systems you are analyzing.
+I suggest that a minimum of 5 years of history be used; however, the number of data points necessary is really more a function of the nature of systems you are analyzing.
 You certainly want to include a full market cycle, which is a period that includes bear and bull markets like the last five or six years.
-However, that is just a great starting point to separate asymmetry from symmetry.
-If an investment program hasn’t met your objectives based on its past track record, then you have no real basis for believing it will in the future.
+However, that is just a starting point to separate asymmetry from symmetry.
+If an investment program hasn’t met your objectives based on its past track record, then you have no real basis for believing it will work in the future.

 For more information, see: